Dragons & Detours

 Portals & Possibilities

 Jaedyn has to rescue Midgi from a story-verse full of story fragments and characters clamoring for their own books.
 Worse, the Department of Narrative Police is threatening to shut down all her stories unless she produces outlines.
+Jaedyn insists she’s a pantser and pantsers don’t do outlines.
+Rowan insists he should step in since he has plotter energy.
+Maris, a time-traveling, dimension-hopping librarian, arrives to try to resolve the plot leakage and stabilize the story-verse.

-With story threads spiraling and characters from half-finished stories popping in through dimensional doorways, the portal malfunctions, bringing in an evil sorceress searching for the Codex—a powerful artifact that can rewrite reality.
-As characters from stories she’s never written appear, Jaedyn realizes her story might be unraveling faster than she can plot it.
-(Not that she ever plots.
-But… still.)
+With story threads spiraling and characters from half-finished stories, and ones she’s never written, start popping in through dimensional doorways, Jaedyn realizes her story might be unraveling faster than she can plot it.
+(Not that she

 Quills & Consequences